Declan Kelly (businessman): Journalism and early advising

 Working for The Nenagh Guardian during his student years, after 1989 Kelly was hired to report for the Tipperary Star.
 He became a sports columnist and business reporter for the Cork Examiner in the mid-1990s, and in 1994 he received the AT Cross Business Journalist of The Year Award for his coverage of "an industrial relations crisis in the Irish government."
 Kelly afterwards held a number of senior management positions with Irish communications companies.
 In 1995 he became a senior consultant for Murray Consultants in Dublin, which at the time was Ireland's largest public relations firm.
 He was appointed to the board in 1996, and according to The Independent proved to be the "young protege of the boss, Jim Milton."
 In 1997 he left Murray Consultants to join the communications company FleishmanHillard, where he was appointed to the board of its Irish subsidiary.

+In the mid-1990s, Kelly was president of the Nenagh Chapter of the Junior Chamber, and was secretary of the North Tipperary constituency of the Irish Labour Party.

 In 1999 he founded his own business, Gallagher and Kelly Public Relations.
 His partner in the venture, Jackie Gallagher, had previously advised politician Bertie Ahern and has also worked with Kelly at FleishmanHillard.
 Kelly sold the firm to the communications company Financial Dynamics (FD) for US$15 million in 2000.
+Around 2000, he bought a pub in North Tipperary, in a joint-venture with a school friend.

 Joining FD as a member of their senior management, he moved to the United States in 2001 and was appointed chairman of Financial Dynamics in Ireland in late 2002.
 Kelly was also appointed global head of business development for FD International, and in September 2002 he became chairman and CEO of Financial Dynamics USA.
 Kelly was part of the senior management team that "negotiated management buyout of FD International" in July 2003, with management purchasing the company for US$43.5 million.